Edge-Center/terraform-provider-edgecenter/docs/resources/volume.md

 - `region_name` (String) The name of the region.
 Either 'region_id' or 'region_name' must be specified.
 - `size` (Number) The size of the volume, specified in gigabytes (GB).
 Optional when creating from an image (will use the image's size).
 Mandatory if not creating from a snapshot or image.
 Must be greater than the current size when updating.
 - `snapshot_id` (String) (ForceNew) The ID of the snapshot to create the volume from.
 This field is mandatory if creating a volume from a snapshot.
 - `type_name` (String) The type of volume to create.
-Valid values are 'ssd_hiiops', 'standard', 'cold', and 'ultra'.
+Valid values are 'ssd_hiiops', 'standard', 'cold', 'infra_ssd' and 'ultra'.
 Defaults to 'standard' if not specified.

 ### Read-Only